 Our longer-term assessments involve children in their own learning and allow teachers to track the progress of each individual pupil.
 Each term the school holds an “Assessment Week” and “Feedback Week”.

-Assessment Week (October / February/ May)
+Assessment and Feedback Weeks (October / February/ May)